JoshuaAv07/JoshuaAv07/README.md

 ## Hi there 👋
-Associate Degree/TSU in Cross-platform Software Development.

-Currently studying Software Development and Management Engineering at the Technlogical University of Chihuahua BIS.
+Recent graduate from B.S./ING. in Development and Management of Software Engineering at the Technlogical University of Chihuahua BIS.

 MITACS GRI 2023 at the University of Sherbrooke, QC.

+200s Internship Program at U.S.-Mexico Foundation, Washington D.C.

+#### => Data Science Experience with:
+  Python (numpy, scipy, matpotlib, sklearn, seaborn, tensorflow) - R (dyplr, readxl, httr, ggplot2, knitr, stringr) - Power BI

 #### => Backend Experience with:
   Node.js - Express.js - Python (flask)